Merci-chao/userChrome.js/README.md

    </table>

 3. Make sure that no other tab-related scripts and CSS styles are currently in use.
 Just in case, temporarily move all other `*.uc.js` and `userChrome.css` files out of `chrome`.
-   <p>⚠️ There are many reports of issues caused by conflicts with customized styles.</p>
+   <p>⚠️ There are many reports of issues caused by conflicts with customized styles in `userChrome.css`.</p>

 4. Download the 📥 [script file](https://github.com/Merci-chao/userChrome.js/raw/refs/heads/main/MultiTabRows@Merci.chao.uc.js) (right-click and save as) and place it into `chrome`.
    <p>⚠️ Creating the file by copy & paste or other methods may cause incorrect encoding.</p>